If your fitness to practise is investigated

 In additional to providing the information requested, you’re also entitled and encouraged to send any further information that you think is helpful at this stage.

-During the investigation, we’ll be in contact every 6 weeks to keep you updated.
+Once the investigation has started we’ll be in regular contact to keep you updated.

 Who we will tell about the investigation